Assistant Professor in International Law (Faculty of Law); Associate Professor and Director of Studies in Law (Gonville & Caius College)

 CV / Biography

-Rumiana lectures on the undergraduate course in International Law and the LL.M courses in International Investment Law, International Human Rights Law and International Criminal Law.
-She convenes the courses in International Investment Law and International Criminal Law.
-Rumiana supervises undergraduate students in International Law and European Union Law.
-Her research interests lie in the areas of general international law, particularly its sources and the responsibility of States, the settlement of international disputes, international investment law, and the nascent field of international biomedical law.
-Rumiana's publications center around international communitarian norms and their legal effects in different regimes.
-Rumiana is also interested in the international governance of science and new technologies in the field of medicine.
-She has published on the right to benefit from science, the international regulation of human germline editing and the anticipatory duties of States in the field of biomedicine.
-Rumiana advised and wrote expert reports for the Nuffield Council on Bioethics and the Council of Europe's Steering Committee for Human Rights in the fields of Biomedicine and Health.
-She practices as an Academic Door Tenant at Thomas More Chambers where she advises on issues of public international law and acts as counsel in investment law and arbitration.
-Rumiana completed her PhD in Cambridge under the supervision of Prof. James Crawford and assisted him with cases before the ICJ and arbitral tribunals as his Research Associate.
+Rumiana completed her PhD in Cambridge under the supervision of Prof. James Crawford and worked with him as Research Associate on cases before the ICJ, CJEU, the US Supreme Court and arbitral tribunals.
 Prior to this, she spent time at the Secretariat of the Permanent Court of Arbitration, the European Commission in Brussels and the International Tribunal for the Law of the Sea.
 Rumiana did her Magister Juris at the University of Sofia, an LL.M Advanced in International Law at Leiden University and was awarded the Hague Academy Diploma in International Law cum laude.
 She was a founder and editor-in-chief of the Cambridge Journal of International and Comparative Law (now Cambridge International Law Journal).
-Rumiana is a fellow at the Lauterpacht Centre for International Law, a member of the Centre for European Legal Studies, the Cambridge Centre for Law, Medicine and Life Sciences, and a Visiting Professor at McGill.
+Rumiana is a fellow at the Lauterpacht Centre for International Law, a member of the Centre for European Legal Studies and the Cambridge Centre for Law, Medicine and Life Sciences.

 Articles

-"Anticipatory duties under the human right to science and international biomedical law" [2023] 28:3 International Journal of Human Rights 397
+'Anticipatory duties under the human right to science and international biomedical law' [2023] 28:3 International Journal of Human Rights 397

-"Gene editing of human embryos is not contrary to human rights law: a reply to Drabiak" [2021] Bioethics 1
+'Gene editing of human embryos is not contrary to human rights law: a reply to Drabiak' [2021] Bioethics 1

-"The Right to Benefit from Science: What Implications for Big Health Data?"
+'The Right to Benefit from Science: What Implications for Big Health Data?'
 [2020] 31:2 European Journal of International Law 665

-"Regulating Genome Editing Under International Human Rights Law" [2020] 69:3 International and Comparative Law Quarterly 653
+'Regulating Genome Editing Under International Human Rights Law' [2020] 69:3 International and Comparative Law Quarterly 653

-"Challenges in the Identification of 'the General Principles of Law Recognized by Civilized Nations': the Approach of the International Court" [2017] 3: 1 Canadian Journal of Comparative and Contemporary Law 269
+'Challenges in the Identification of 'the General Principles of Law Recognized by Civilized Nations': the Approach of the International Court' [2017] 3: 1 Canadian Journal of Comparative and Contemporary Law 269

-"'Repackaging' Plain Packaging in Europe: Strategic Litigation and Public Interest Considerations" [2016] 19:1 Journal of International Economic Law
+''Repackaging' Plain Packaging in Europe: Strategic Litigation and Public Interest Considerations' [2016] 19:1 Journal of International Economic Law

-"The Abyei Arbitration: A Model Procedure for Intra-State Dispute Settlement in Resource-Rich Areas?"
+'The Abyei Arbitration: A Model Procedure for Intra-State Dispute Settlement in Resource-Rich Areas?'
 [2011] 3:1 Goettingen Journal of International Law 417

 Book Chapters